Cambridge Stone Carver

 I was born and brought up in London and came to Cambridge when I was 18, where I trained as a French and English teacher at Homerton College.

-In 1996 I decided to change direction in life and started teaching English as a Foreign Language in private language schools.
+In 1996 I changed direction in life and started teaching English as a Foreign Language in private language schools.

 It was at this point that I began stone-carving after being fired up by a visit to Zimbabwe in 1996, where I encountered Shona stone-carvers creating beautiful and moving three dimensional images.

 Since that time stone-carving has become an integral and absorbing part of my life.

 I work in Verdite, Alabaster, Soapstone, Marble, Polyphant, Springstone, Honeycomb Calcite and Limestone.
 What I love about carving is the vital surge of energy I feel when my ideas find expression within the stone.
 Expressing my feelings is what motivates me to continue with a piece of carving.